 Learning & Education

-We understand that one of the primary reasons you joined ASHHRA was to raise your knowledge of health care HR.
-The ASHHRA learning platform includes Webinars, conferences, resource library, books, CDs, and other periodicals that cover hot topics in health care HR.
+One of the primary reasons for ASHHRA membership is to raise your knowledge of health care HR.
+The ASHHRA learning platform includes webinars, conferences, resource library, books, CDs and other periodicals that cover hot topics in health care HR.
 Much of the learning also provides recertification credits.

 HR Leader Self Assessment